danyopp/CatchChat/README.md

 4. Follow the prompts in the program.
 Client sends first message.
 Type \quit to end chat in either terminal.

 5. ctrl+c to stop server
-Note:
-	Current implementation only allows for a single message to be delivered back and forth at a time.
-Version with multi threads is coming for simulatantious communication